 Don’t wish to hike 150 steps to let your dog run amok?
 Then head to Arroyo Burro Beach Country Park.
 There’s a specific off-leash portion of the beach in the Douglas Family Reserve.
 Everywhere else though, Fido must be kept on a leash.

 Arroyo Burro Beach, also known as Hendry’s Beach, is an expansive white sand beach with quintessential palm trees.
 It’s a perfect spot for sea life spotting and beach lounging.

 Surfers and paddleboarders also enjoy the ocean waters.
-Hendry’s Beach is a favorite beach for surfers in Santa Barbara County.
+One of the top Santa Barbara day trips, Hendry’s Beach is a favorite beach for surfers in Santa Barbara County.